3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information_exercise.md

 You’ll observe that we successfully visualized the entire image time series in one comprehensive layout, facilitating an easier visual comparison between the images.

+### Spectral trajectories

-Next, we’ll represent values for three distinct spectral indices.
-To accomplish this, we’ll adjust our plotting environment differently from our previous visualization.
+Next, we’ll present values for three distinct spectral indices.
+To accomplish this, we’ll adjust our plotting environment.
 Additionally, the data preparation phase involves extracting a series of 30 values for each spectral index from the attribute table.

 ``` r
 # set up output name of the file